Problematy/goodmap/docs/quickstart.rst

 3. A photo with an allowed mime type that's simply too large is re-encoded as JPEG client-side: scaled down to fit 1920px on its longest side, then re-compressed at progressively lower quality (from 0.9 down to 0.4) until it fits under the size limit.
-If this succeeds, the user still sees an inline warning that their photo was compressed and may have lost some quality - compression happens automatically, but never silently.
+This is announced up front, before compression starts (a large source photo can take a visible moment to decode and re-encode) - the upload button shows a spinner and is disabled while it runs, and the inline warning is updated once it finishes to confirm the photo was compressed and may have lost some quality.
 4. If the recompressed photo is *still* too large, or the file can't be decoded as an image at all, the user sees a rejection instead.